junxit/us-congress-bills-116/bill.md

 - **(a)** *Additional CFATS program requirement* Section 2102(a)(2) of such Act (6 U.S.C.
 622) is amended—
   - **(1)** in subparagraph (C), by striking “and” at the end;
-  - **(2)** in subparagraph (D), by striking the period and inserting a semicolon; and
+  - **(2)** in subparagraph (D), by striking the period and inserting “; and” ; and
-  - **(3)** by adding at the end the following new subparagraphs:
+  - **(3)** by adding at the end the following new subparagraph:
-    > - **(E)** verify information submitted by a covered chemical facility prior to assigning such facility a lower risk tier or determining that such facility no longer presents a high level of security risk; and
+    > - **(E)** verify information submitted by a covered chemical facility prior to assigning such facility a lower risk tier or determining that such facility no longer presents a high level of security risk.
-    > - **(F)** develop a voluntary program for chemical facilities to address potential security risks at such facilities.

 - **(b)** *Employee input regarding security measures* Paragraph (2) of subsection (b) of section 2102 of such Act (6 U.S.C.
 622) is amended to read as follows:
   > - **(2)** *Employee consultation and awareness*
   >   - **(A)** *Employee consultation requirement* A facility’s security vulnerability assessment and site security plan shall be developed in consultation with—
-  >     - **(i)** at least one facility employee, in addition to the facility security officer or other individual who serves as a point of contact under section 27.230(a)(17) of title 6, Code of Federal Regulations, and the corresponding guidance issued under section 27.220(d) of such title, or any successor thereto, who possesses relevant knowledge, experience, training, or education pertaining to matters of site security; and
+  >     - **(i)** at least one facility employee, in addition to the facility security officer or other individual who serves as a point of contact under section 27.230(a)(17) of title 6, Code of Federal Regulations, and the corresponding guidance issued under section 27.220(d) of such title, or any successor thereto, who possesses relevant knowledge, experience, training, or education pertaining to matters of site security.
   >     - **(ii)** in the case of a facility where facility employees are represented by a bargaining agent, at least one employee representative who—
   >       - **(I)** is selected by the bargaining agent at that facility; and
   >       - **(II)** has relevant knowledge, experience, training, or education pertaining to matters of site security.